Jegatheesh001/ExpenseTracker/README.md

     *   See the percentage change in spending compared to the previous day (e.g., +10% or -5%).
     *   Track monthly spending against a user-defined limit.
     *   Visual progress bar (slider) indicating the percentage of the monthly limit used.
+    *   Monitor your wallet balance, which can be updated through settings and reflects changes after adding or editing expenses.

 *   **Customization & Settings:**
     *   **Theme:**